jarv-est/jarv-est/README.md

 Hello there, my name is Aurora (she/her or they/them) and I'm an Astronomer graduate from Pontificia Universidad Catolica de Chile (Santiago), with a Diploma in Data Science and Engineering from Universidad de Chile.
 I'm fluent in Spanish and English, with some past experience in Japanese and Latin.

 I have a very special interest in exoplanet characterization, astrobiology, data science, machine learning and AIs.
-Currently I'm learning about web programming & design (Javascript, React).
+Currently I'm learning about web programming & design.

 <!---